 PharmStars’ mission is to support and accelerate informed and effective startup-pharma engagements in the digital health arena.
 Such engagement will improve patient outcomes and bringing down costs.

 Naomi, Laura, and the PharmStars team publicly launched on June 1, 2021.
-The first accelerator cohort will begin in Fall 2021.
+The first accelerator cohort took place in the fall of 2021.
+There will be two new cohorts in 2022.

 Our mission is to facilitate and accelerate successful partnerships between digital health startups and pharma, leading to greater success for each and faster adoption of digital health to improve patient outcomes.